-Trial date set for Halifax-area brothers charged with terrorist hoax
+Trial delayed for Halifax-area brothers charged with terrorist hoax

-Bailey Roy, 21, and Damien Roy, 22, were charged with committing a hoax related to terrorist activity
+Bailey Roy, 21, and Damien Roy, 22, are charged with committing a hoax related to terrorist activity

-Bailey Roy, 21, and Damien Roy, 22, were charged with committing a hoax related to terrorist activity near a border crossing in Woodstock, N.B. on Oct.
+Bailey Roy, 21, and Damien Roy, 22, were both charged with obstruction and committing a hoax related to terrorist activity after they stopped their vehicle between the crossing to Houlton, Me., near Woodstock, N.B., on Oct.
 26.

 With files from Shane Fowler